-Norway is richly endowed with natural resources, such as petroleum, hydro power, fish, forests, and minerals, and is highly dependent on the petroleum sector, which accounts for nearly half of exports and over 30% of state revenue.
+Norway is richly endowed with natural resources, such as petroleum, hydro power, fish, forests, and minerals, and is highly dependent on the petroleum sector, which accounts for nearly half of exports of goods.
 Norway is the world's third-largest gas exporter and one of the world's largest oil exporters.

 Gross domestic product (GDP) growth increased by 2.0% in 2017 and 1.4% in 2018.

 PwC Norway has over 1,700 employees in 27 offices offering auditing, consulting, tax, and value-added tax (VAT) service.
 We support our clients with the local knowledge and skills of our people and provide access to a broad range of professionals across the PwC global network.
 Our employees specialise in areas such as oil and gas, hydro power, financial industry, shipping, energy, fisheries, and telecom.